public class LocationPoint

 public static final android.os.Parcelable.Creator<LocationPoint> CREATOR

-public LocationPoint(double latitude, double longitude)
+public LocationPoint(double latitude,

-- The longitude in degrees of this location point.public int describeContents()
+latitude - The latitude in degrees of this location point.longitude - The longitude in degrees of this location point.public int describeContents()

-- Additional flags about how the object should be written.
+android.os.ParcelablewriteToParcel in interface android.os.Parcelabledest - The Parcel in which the object should be written.flags - Additional flags about how the object should be written.

-May be 0 or Parcelable.PARCELABLE_WRITE_RETURN_VALUE
+May be 0 or Parcelable.PARCELABLE_WRITE_RETURN_VALUE.public boolean equals(java.lang.Object o)

-must represent the same object
+java.lang.Objecto must represent the same object

 as this instance using a class-specific comparison.
 The general contract